lenesk/sokolova.dk/b1-danish-online.md

 * briefly giving reasons and explanations for opinions and plans;
 * discussing your personal and professional aspirations for the future;
 * expression of your judgment or attitude to facts, events, and ideas.

-## You will learn vocabulary for:
-* arranging a job interview and interview for a job in your area of expertise;
-* talking about your television viewing habits and favorite programs.
-* describe your education and your plans for future training;
-* talking about your favorite music, maintaining a healthy lifestyle and healthy habits;
-* talking about relationships and dating, including meeting people through social media;
-* talking about cooking and food traditions.

 ## Grammar
 The grammatical focus is aimed at elaborating your speech by means of training set structures and automatizing word order in complex sentences.
 You will also learn the necessary connectors to make your oral and written Danish sound logical, coherent, and nuanced.